riboviz/riboviz/docs/demultiplex-fastq.md

-# demultiplex_fastq.py fastq demultiplexer
+# `riboviz.tools.demultiplex_fastq` fastq demultiplexer

-`riboviz/tools/demultiplex_fastq.py` is a command-line tool to demultiplex fastq files using UMI-tools-compliant barcodes present within the fastq headers.
+`riboviz.tools.demultiplex_fastq` is a command-line tool to demultiplex fastq files using UMI-tools-compliant barcodes present within the fastq headers.
 These headers are assumed to be of form:

 ```
 @..._<BARCODE>_...